lifeisstillgood/softwaremind/docs/conceptchapters/chunks/software_literacy.rst

 And to get those before we need to build new structures and institutions and practise a - like libraries (see google is dying)

+and in this software literate world - everything is programmable (topless computing) - people companies society

+libraries etc etc

 (usual intro) then